junxit/us-congress-bills-115/metadata.md

 - 2018-01-16 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 293.
 - 2018-01-23 — Passed Senate with amendments by Unanimous Consent. (consideration: CR S471-475; text: CR S473-475)
 - 2018-01-23 — Passed/agreed to in Senate: Passed Senate with amendments by Unanimous Consent.(consideration: CR S471-475; text: CR S473-475)
+- 2018-01-24 — Message on Senate action sent to the House.
+- 2018-01-25 — Received in the House.
+- 2018-01-25 — Referred to the House Committee on the Judiciary.
+- 2018-01-25 — Referred to the Subcommittee on Crime, Terrorism, Homeland Security, and Investigations.